Glossary

 Thymus

-An organ of immune system, where some specific cells mature and multiply.
+A specialized primary lymphoid organ of the immune system, where some specific cells (T-cells) mature and multiply.

 Total Lymphoid Irradiation